 The rear end lost traction, swung round, and I was on the floor before I had any clue of what was happening.

-Here’s a one in a million snapshot my girlfriend captured the moment before I hit the deck.
+Here’s a one in a million snapshot my girlfriend (now wife) captured the moment before I hit the deck.

 And the obligatory walk of shame she was so eager to capture too.

 After this, my ego came crashing down to the ground and I was left with the thought that perhaps I didn’t really know what I was doing, followed by the realisation that my £500 crash deposit was down the toilet!

 My 2009 track season ended before it really began, with a broken wrist keeping me off the bike for the remainder of the season.

 Over the winter I had decided I was going to learn from my mistakes and begin educating myself on what it really takes to be a good track rider, the plan being that I’d hit the ground running in 2010 and be straight back up to speed.

 However, once again, things didn’t go according to plan.

 I DID spend the winter learning all I could, picking up various training resources that were around, and I did learn a lot.